andrew/ultimate-awesome/README.md

 - [awesome-vr-ux](https://github.com/mauricesvay/awesome-vr-ux) - Awesome VR UX.
 - [awesome-go](https://github.com/pacifiquem/awesome-go) - A curated list of awesome Go frameworks, libraries and software + implementation of algorithms and utility programs in Go.
 - [awesome-go-in-education](https://github.com/PandaWhoCodes/awesome-go-in-education) - A curated list about Go in Education  🎓.
-- [awesome-reflex](https://github.com/reflex-dev/awesome-reflex) - Python web framework for building both your frontend and backend with no JavaScript.
 - [awesome-green-ai](https://github.com/samuelrince/awesome-green-ai) - A curated list of awesome Green AI resources and tools to assess and reduce the environmental impacts of using and deploying AI.
 - [awesome-ps2](https://github.com/terremoth/awesome-ps2) - Awesome PlayStation 2 Apps and Homebrews.
 - [awesome_vr](https://github.com/thejourneydude/awesome_vr) - List of curated articles on VR for developers and designers.
 - [Awesome_Information_Extraction](https://github.com/wutong8023/Awesome_Information_Extraction) - Literature Survey of Information Extraction, especially Relation Extraction, Event Extraction, and Slot Filling.
-- [Awesome-IDEs](https://github.com/zeelsheladiya/Awesome-IDEs) - A curated list of Integrated Development Environments (IDEs) and related tools that can enhance your coding experience and boost your productivity. .
 - [awesome-aiken](https://github.com/aiken-lang/awesome-aiken) - A collection of Aiken libraries, dapps, and resources.
 - [awesome-fp-ts](https://github.com/albohlabs/awesome-fp-ts) - A curated list of amazingly awesome fp-ts resources .
 - [awesome-cml](https://github.com/chameleon-team/awesome-cml) - Awesome for chameleon.